QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

   *  new government policy sequences are eventually time-invariant in the sense that after some date $T >0$,  each sequence is constant over time.
   *  sudden revelation of a new government policy in the form of sequences starting at time $t=0$

-We assume that everyone,  including old people at time $t=0$, know  the new government policy sequence and choose accordingly.
+We assume that everyone,  including old people at time $t=0$, knows  the new government policy sequence and chooses accordingly.